alekhh2412-boop/90DaysOfDevOps/2026/day-16/Shell-Scripting.md

 <img width="602" height="225" alt="first script" src="https://github.com/user-attachments/assets/8f4eca11-f403-4931-9568-a425ec85acba" />

 **Document:** What happens if you remove the shebang line?
+-The shebang is not needed because you already told the system which shell to use
 ---

 ### Task 2: Variables